IDA 9.3 Beta

 Share your feedback

-Spotted a bug or have a suggestion to the IDA 9.3 beta release?
+Spotted a bug or have a suggestion for the beta?
 Let us know and contribute to IDA evolution through one of the following channels:

 Hex-Rays Support (Early access feedback form),